Updated June 17, 2019

 These are deeply practical bikes, but they’re not unexciting.
 It might take a little while to wind them up to speed but once there they boom along very nicely!

-Genesis has added disc brake versions of its Zero SL carbon fibre race bike for 2019, with 12mm thru-axles and flat mount disc brakes.
+Genesis has added disc brake versions of its Zero carbon fibre race bike for 2019, with 12mm thru-axles and flat mount disc brakes.
 The aggressive geometry is unaltered.

 You can buy the frameset for £1,699.99 or pay £2,699.99 for the complete bike with Shimano's second-tier Ultegra groupset, including hydraulic disc brakes.